 But there’s good news too.
 She’s getting taller, she’s gained some weight (over 5 pounds this year alone) and she’s progressing academically (even in a fully remote environment).
 She also continues to be super cool, super funny and silly and super optimistic.

 I say to her every day ‘how did I get so lucky to be your mom?
 To have such a sweet, smart, tenacious kid!’
 I am so proud to call her my daughter.
 Everyone who knows her will tell you that she exudes love and sunshine and acceptance.
+And she’s busting to see all of you in person — to give giggly hugs and have dance parties and make you read her books.

 Hopefully we will get the opportunity to see you at some point this year.
 I’ll try to send more updates through www.blueberriesandgiggles.com as I’ve been off social media for a few months.

+But for now, we celebrate a decade of Lily.
+Ten years have flown by and I want to make damn sure that the next ten are superior to the last.
 I wish I could give you a list of things Lily would like for her birthday, but she’s gotten most of the tangible things for Christmas (which was less than two months ago).
 If you feel compelled to give something, please donate to Rett Syndrome Research Trust as the best gift this kid could get would be a cure.
 The second best would be something palliative to mitigate her symptoms.
 Both are being researched right now.

 Sending love and health (both physical and mental) to you all.